zach-wolf/zach-wolf.github.io/_posts/2020-05-11-dunnhumby-eda.md

 ## What's Next?

-The next step will be **customer segmentation**.
+The next step will be [Customer Segmentation](https://zach-wolf.github.io/dunnhumby-segmentation/).
 We will use the dataset to group our frequent customers into similar customer segments.